 There are a few common spider species that you’re likely to find in your Portland home:

-House spider: These spiders are known for building and abandoning multiple webs over the course of their lives, leaving a mess in your basement or shed.
-They typically measure between 3/16 and 5/16 inch in size and can be recognized by banded stripes on their legs.
+House spider: These spiders are known for building and abandoning multiple webs throughout their lives, leaving a mess in your basement or shed.
+They typically measure between 3/16 and 5/16 inches in size and can be recognized by banded stripes on their legs.

 Cellar spider: Also known as “daddy long legs,” these spiders have especially elongated limbs in proportion to their small bodies.
-They can reach sizes of two to three inches in diameter including their legs and are usually pale yellow or brown in color.
+They can reach sizes of two to three inches in diameter including their legs and are usually pale yellow or brown.

 Wolf spider: Hairy hunters with sharp fangs, these spiders live to their name.
 Wolf spiders hunt prey on foot rather than trapping victims in a web.
 They can deliver a painful bite if confronted but are only dangerous to those who are allergic to their venom.